by Roger N. Clark

 Because meteors appear in random location across the entire night sky, one might think that an all sky camera would pick up the most meteors.
 But this is not the case.
 Wide angle lenses mean short focal lengths and short focal lengths have smaller physical lens apertures, so collect less light.
 Thus, there is a trade between lens technology to collect a lot of light and angular coverage.

-Here are some statistics of recorded meteors from the August 2015 Perseid meteor shower used to make the images in Figure 1, 4, and 5 and from the 2016 shower.
+Here are some statistics of recorded meteors from the August 2015 and 2016 Perseid meteor showers used to make the images in Figure 1, 4, and 5.

 Within about 45 degrees of the radiant: